 - Transferable RNRB (s.8G + s.8L): unused percentage transfers to surviving spouse, claimed on form IHT436 within two years of second death.

-The lineal-descendants rule is the most common point of amateur misunderstanding.
-A widow leaving the home to a niece gets the £325,000 NRB on the home, full stop.
+The lineal-descendants rule trips people up more than any other part of the RNRB.
+A widow leaving the home to a niece gets the £325,000 NRB on it, full stop.
 No RNRB.
-The same widow leaving the home to a grandchild gets the full £175,000 RNRB plus any transferable amount from her late husband.
-The relationship of the recipient is doing real work.
+The same widow leaving it to a grandchild gets the full £175,000 RNRB plus any transferable amount from her late husband.
+Who you leave the home to is doing real work, not just where it goes.

 The downsizing addition

-Per IHTA 1984 ss.8FA to 8FE, where the deceased sold a more valuable home on or after 8 July 2015 and either bought a smaller one or did not replace it, the RNRB that would have applied to the larger home is preserved on death, provided equivalent value (cash or other assets) passes to lineal descendants.
-The downsizing addition is the answer to "I sold the family home to move into a flat.
-Have I lost my RNRB?"
-In most cases the answer is no, the RNRB is preserved by the downsizing addition.
+Per IHTA 1984 ss.8FA to 8FE, if you sold a more valuable home on or after 8 July 2015 and either bought a smaller one or did not replace it at all, the RNRB that would have applied to the larger home is preserved on your death, provided equivalent value (cash or other assets) passes to lineal descendants.
+So if you are asking "I sold the family home to move into a flat, have I lost my RNRB?", the answer is almost always no. The downsizing addition keeps it for you.

 The Holloway-family worked example